 If you are reading this, you learned that 1) it's not an easy two-step process 2) there is nothing in your trunk that remotely resembles either of those diagrams and 3) it's not easy to get to the trunk when the rear door doesn't open.

 Here's a step-by-step photographic guide to opening your Prius trunk (a.k.a boot, a.k.a rear door) when your battery is dead.

 To begin, you need access to your trunk from inside the car.
 Unless you are exceptionally small and Barbie-doll thin, you will not fit through the narrow opening between the top of the rear seats and the inside of your roof.
 Of course, this is where small children can come in handy, but that's the subject of another article.

 Press down on the button, and pull down the seat backs for both rear seats.
 You can now go caving into your Prius trunk in search of the Holy Grail: The Door Lever.

 Step 2: Pull Back the Carpet to Expose the Tool Box

-Hopefully you are one of those rare individuals that doesn't actually store anything in their car trunk.
+Hopefully, you are one of those rare individuals that don't actually store anything in their car trunk.
 If you are not, step 1a is to empty your trunk.

-Once empty, you can pull back the carpet to expose the tool box.
+Once empty, you can pull back the carpet to expose the toolbox.
 You are looking for the tiny fabric tab very near the rear door.
-Here's a zoomed in picture....

 Step 3: Pull Back the Tool Box Lid